 • Reassignment to a vacant position.

+In the case of an employee breastfeeding her infant child, the accommodation shall include reasonable break time each day to the employee and a suitable room or other location with privacy, other than a toilet stall, in close proximity to work area for the employee to express breast milk for the child.

 The Employer is also committed to not discriminating against any qualified employee or applicant because he or she is related to or associated with a person with a disability.
 If any applicant or employee has questions concerning the Employer's equal employment opportunity policy, he or she should contact the Employer.

 Policy Against Harassment